 In order to meet the demands of modern customers, it will be necessary for companies to implement omnichannel chatbots that can interact with consumers on a variety of channels and apps, elevating to live agents when necessary.

-For example, Zapier recently released an omnichannel chatbot builder (currently in Beta) that can be linked to multiple channels such as email, messaging apps, and social media.
+For example, Zapier recently released an omnichannel chatbot builder (still in Beta) that can be linked to multiple channels such as email, messaging apps, and social media.
 The chatbot serves as a central point for handling interactions across channels and supervisors can customize the chatbot's directive, add channel specific formatting, and more.

 The Future of Chatbots

-As chatbots leverage a model that trains and makes them better over time - the result is that the experience (for customers) will only get better over time.
+As chatbots leverage a model that trains and makes them better over time - the result is that the customer experience will only get better over time.
 In fact, Gartner predicts that 40% of GenAI solutions will be multimodal by 2027.[*] Meaning that AI-powered tools such as chatbots will be able to understand not only text, but also images, audio, and video clips.
 The potential for AI-powered self-service is limitless.
 When considering this, it seems only clever to implement such a tool now.

 The fact is that chatbots are something that can help a business beyond what they could have ever imagined, it merely takes the imagination of creative folks to know how to use the technology best to enhance various experiences for both customers and customer service agents.